Dayspring Christian Academy, like many private Christian schools that teach Christian principles, ascribes to a Classical Christian form of education.

-In either case, the study of great books and a rigorous and rich curriculum are at the center of Classical education, with the goal of seeking wisdom, virtue, and greatness through the study of the classics.
-The desired end is to produce citizens of excellence and moral character.
+In either case, the study of great books and a rigorous and rich curriculum make up the core values of Classical education, with the goal of seeking wisdom, virtue, and greatness through the study of the classics.
+The desired end is to produce citizens of excellence and moral values.

 A Classical Christian School with a Principle Approach Philosophy